-We decided to travel during the Thanksgiving holiday, adding a few extra days at the beginning and end.
+Budapest is beautiful year-round, but we decided to travel during the Thanksgiving holiday, adding a few extra days at the beginning and end.
 Budapest is one of the European cities that opens its Christmas markets at the end of November, so it was a double win!

 It is a cooler time of the year, so you’ll need to pack for the cooler weather.
 If you aren’t familiar with the proper winter clothing, I’ve got a whole post to help you out (including tips for dressing kids).
 See my Dressing Kids for Winter Weather post.

 Our Airbnb was really nice for a family.
 The location was key just off the square and next to the Christmas markets.
 Our host was helpful and even rescued us when we accidentally left our entire bag of souvenirs at the apartment!
-He quickly packages up the items and mailed them to us in Germany.
+He quickly packaged up the items and mailed them to us in Germany.
 Phew!

 Another option for getting from the airport to the city is the direct bus 100E, you can buy tickets at the BKK automated ticket machines located in the airport.
 Only the 900 HUF “Airport shuttle bus single ticket” is accepted (under 6 is free).
 Travel time between the airport and metro station Deák Ferenc tér is 35 minutes.
 Make sure you validate your ticket right after boarding the bus at the machine.